jaimetur/PhotoMigrator/help/0-command-line-syntax.md

 -o,        --output-folder <OUTPUT_FOLDER>
              Specify the output folder to save the result of the processing action.
 -AlbFld,   --albums-folders <ALBUMS_FOLDER>
-             If used together with '-iuAll, --immich-upload-all' or '-iuAll, --immich- upload-all', it will create an Album per each subfolder found in
+             If used together with '-suAll, --synology-upload-all' or '-iuAll, --immich- upload-all', it will create an Album per each subfolder found in
              <ALBUMS_FOLDER>.
 -rAlbAss,  --remove-albums-assets
              If used together with '-srAllAlb, --synology-remove-all-albums' or '-irAllAlb, --immich-remove-all-albums', it will also delete the assets (photos/videos) inside each album.
--gpthProg, --show-gpth-progress [true, false]
+-gpthProg, --show-gpth-progress =[true,false]
              Enable or disable Progress messages during GPTH Processing. (default:
              False).
--gpthErr,  --show-gpth-errors [true, false]
+-gpthErr,  --show-gpth-errors =[true,false]
              Enable or disable Error messages during GPTH Processing. (default: True).
 -nolog,    --no-log-file
              Skip saving output messages to execution log file.